Configure your app and website to support universal links.

 /videos/samples/2010/* area of the website from being handled by updating the paths array as shown here:

-For more information on creating and validating an Apple App Site Association file, see Setting Up an App’s Associated Domains.
+For more information on creating and validating an Apple App Site Association file, see Supporting Associated Domains in Your App.